perfsonar/docs/config_mesh.rst

 * **perfsonarbuoy/bwctl** - Throughput tests such as those initated by BWCTL running iperf or iperf3
 * **perfsonarbuoy/owamp** - OWAMP tests initiated by the powstream tool
-* **pinger** - Ping tests initiated by bwping or OWAMP tests initiated by bwping running OWAMP
+* **pinger** - Ping tests initiated by ping, bwping or OWAMP tests initiated by bwping running OWAMP
 * **traceroute** - Any type of test initiated by bwtraceroute

 read_url Directive